solyarisoftware/Olivier-Messiaen-Modes/README.md

 ---
 # REAPER Reascale Format

-## Notes on `.reascale` REAPER Format
-Understanding Interval Notation and Enharmonic Equivalents in .reascale Files.
+## Understanding Interval Notation in `.reascale` Files
-The number values in a .reascale file represent intervals between notes.
+In the REAPER `.reascale` format, the number values correspond to the intervals between the notes of a scale.
+These intervals represent the distance between notes in semitones, providing a flexible way to define scales.

-## Remapping Notes to Intervals:
+## Mapping Notes to Interval Values:
-To represent a scale, you can remap note names to corresponding numbers:
+Each note in a scale can be mapped to a number that represents its position relative to the root note:
 ```
 C = 1
 D = 2